Judge rejects Oracle $1.3 billion verdict against SAP

 | SAN FRANCISCO

-SAN FRANCISCO Oracle Corp suffered a significant setback as a U.S. judge discarded its $1.3 billion (802.5 million pound) jury verdict against SAP AG, paving the way for a possible new trial in the years-long dispute.
+SAN FRANCISCO Oracle Corp suffered a significant setback as a U.S. judge discarded its $1.3 billion jury verdict against SAP AG, paving the way for a possible new trial in the years-long dispute.

 In a ruling released on Thursday, U.S. District Judge Phyllis Hamilton called the $1.3 billion copyright infringement verdict against SAP "grossly excessive."